SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/07-Homework.md

 **Register** at [https://console.firebase.google.com](https://console.firebase.google.com).

-Afterwards, **create a new project** and test it in order to understand how the database works.
+Afterward, **create a new project** and test it in order to understand how the database works.

 [image assetsSrc="JS-Applications-Remote-Databases-Guide-1.png" /]